You can choose from 3 SEG tariffs:

 Let your supplier and us know as soon as possible, as it may affect your SEG payments.
 If you've had your meter changed, we also need to know, so that your payments are right.
 Read more about smart meter problems, and how to fix them without calling an engineer.

 We take your readings automatically from your smart meter once a quarter - in March, June, September and December.

 If you're on our SEG tariff then you'll be paid around 8 weeks after the end of the read month.

-If you’re on our SEG Beyond Exclusive tariff then you'll be paid directly into your energy account, around 8 weeks from the end of the read month.
-The payment will show as SEG on your statement and in the OVO app.
+Your SEG payments will be sent to your bank account if we hold your bank details.
+Otherwise, you’ll get a cheque.

 We make SEG payments every 3 months.